board of directors

 Professor Fiona Mackay is a Scottish feminist political scientist whose work examines the ways in which gender inequality is reinforced through political, legal and social institutions.
 She is interested in the extent to which institutions may be designed or reformed to promote gender justice, inclusion and women’s human rights.
 She founded and co-directs the Feminism and Institutionalism International Network (FIIN), an international collaboration which is developing a distinctive approach to the study of gender and politics.
 She is Professor of Politics at the University of Edinburgh and directs the University’s new genderED interdisciplinary initiative.
 She was recently Dean and Head of the School of Social and Political Science (one of the largest in the UK) (2014-2017).
 Previously, she served as Director of its Graduate School (2009-12).
 Fiona was a member of the UK ESRC Virtual Research College (2003-2008), Case Studentship Panel (2005-07), and inaugural board of the pan-Scottish ESRC Doctoral Training Centre (2011-12).
 She serves on the editorial boards of Policy and Politics, Politics, Groups and Identities, and the European Journal of Politics and Gender, and co-edits the FIIN series Feminist Institutionalist Perspectives (Rowman Littlefield International).
 She curates the twitter feeds @genderpol @femfiin

 Ilana is a labour and human rights lawyer, and a passionate advocate for the rights of women and girls.
+She is the host of the Grandmothers on the Move Podcast.
 She spent eight years at the United Nations, with the UN Development Fund for Women (UNIFEM), where she worked as the Agency’s CEDAW Advisor (CEDAW - Convention to Eliminate All Forms of Discrimination Against Women).
 During this time she travelled extensively throughout Central America, sub-Saharan Africa, South Asia and Eastern Europe, working with grassroots women’s groups to apply human rights conventions and standards in their battles against female genital mutilation, gender violence, and all forms of discrimination.
 She went on to co-create a training programme that brought local grassroots women’s rights activists directly into the U.N.
 CEDAW Committee sessions (and worked with them to produce ‘alternative reports’ and network within the U.N. system) to speak out against discrimination in their countries - a tactic that proved so successful, it has since been integrated into the official proceedings of that body.
 Ilana was also instrumental in bringing into existence and managing UNIFEM’s Trust Fund on Violence against Women, which was the first of its kind, to fund grassroots women’s groups in developing countries.
 While at the U.N., she co-founded, and became the first President of UNGLOBE, a group advocating for the rights of LGBTQ U.N. employees.

 lina abou habib